"Confidential" race report by Denver illustrates lasting wounds of discrimination

 A report on race labeled "Confidential" by the City of Denver illustrates how long inequities have persisted on everything from homeownership to education and health outcomes.

-"We are at the bottom in many areas," said State Senator James Coleman (D-Denver) at the recent bill signing ceremony for Senate Bill 24-053.
+"We are at the bottom in many areas," said state Sen. James Coleman (D-Denver) at the recent bill signing ceremony for Senate Bill 24-053.

 We've had Black mayors, Black police chiefs, and Black legislators.